khosbilegt/maori-player/README.md

 ### Setting Up the LIBRARY Variable

 When creating the `LIBRARY` variable, paste your entire `library.json` content.
-For example:
+The variable supports **multi-line JSON**, so you can format it nicely:

 ```json
 {